 Humidity is the natural enemy for sun-drying food, check the weather forecast before starting.

-Drying time depends on drying types, kinds of food, cutting style, roughly speaking, drying food requires 2-3 days.
-(The seme-drying needs for only a half-day.)
+Drying time depends on drying types, kinds of food, cutting style, roughly speaking, drying food requires from a few days to 1 week.
+(The semi-drying needs for only a half or full day.)

-Start drying outside after sun’s out until before sunset, and take the basket into the house at night.
+Start drying outside after the sun’s up until before sunset, and put the basket into the house at night.

 It can be dried vegetables indoors if it is sunny and dry.